James Oatley: Life in colonial Sydney

-Oatley arrived in Sydney, New South Wales on 27 January 1815 on board the Marquis of Wellington.
+Oatley arrived in Sydney on 27 January 1815 on board the Marquis of Wellington.
 On 25 October 1821, he was given a conditional pardon.
 In this record, Oatley is mentioned as a "native of Warwickshire", and a physical description is also provided; he is described as being pale, with dark brown hair, grey eyes, 5'5", and "stout" (with the remainder of the instrument of pardon being difficult to read).

 Oatley was awarded several land grants; in 1831 and on 30 October 1832, 24 December 1833, 23 January 1834, and 27 July 1835.
 Areas covered by these land grants include Snugborough (in the vicinity of the modern Moorefields Road, Kingsgrove), which he farmed, and Needwood Forest (now Hurstville Grove).
 In total, the land approximately covered is similar to that now bounded by Canterbury Road, Belmore, to the north, King George Road to the west, Kingsgrove Road to the east, and the Georges River to the south.